Byron, Minnesota

 There are also two Byron Townships in Minnesota.

-Byron is a city in Olmsted County, Minnesota, United States, approximately 5 mi west of Rochester and six miles (9.6 km) east of Kasson on U.S. Route 14.
+Byron is a city in Olmsted County, Minnesota, United States.
+About 10 miles west of the city of Rochester and 6 miles east of the city of Kasson on U.S. Route 14.
 It is surrounded by Kalmar Township.
-The population was 6,312 at the 2020 census.
+The population was 6,312 at the 2020 census, and was estimated at 6,809 in 2024.
+Byron is part of the Rochester metropolitan area.

 Local industries are in the form of farm services and printing.
 A grain elevator is situated next to the rail line that runs through town, which is owned by the Dakota, Minnesota and Eastern Railroad.
 Schmidt Printing (a subsidiary of Taylor Corporation) is another major company in town.
 Byron is also a bedroom community for nearby Rochester, Minnesota.

 History

 Byron was platted in 1864.
 A post office called Byron has been in operation since 1868. by George W. Van Dusen which he named after his birthplace of Byron, New York.
-Byron was incorporated in 1873.
+Byron was incorporated on February 12, 1873.
 Before the town was established, a small community known as Bear Grove was west of present-day Byron.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.91 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 3.168 sqmi, all land.
+It has an elevation of 362 m.